Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

  - The tests
  - The instrumentation

 I'm neither for or against this.
-I just don't see it practically plausible in smaller companies where a dev's time gives the company if he's working on delivering the new cool feature to get more customers, and not on instrumentation.
-The applicability of this sterategy is thus proportional to the scale of the company, if you have got a decent size backend army that can now focus on reliability more than feature-creep, go ahead and ask them to write instrumentation.
+I just don't see it practically plausible in smaller companies, where a dev's time is better spent delivering features to get more customers, and not on instrumentation.
+The applicability of this sterategy is thus proportional to the scale of the company.
+If you have got a decently sized backend army that can now focus on reliability more than feature-creep, go ahead and ask them to write instrumentation.

 ### D01 Lunch and Networking
 Lunch breaks are always about networking.
 For me this time it was about catching up with people I have virtually met through the [Devs and Hackers Slack Group](http://slack.devup.in/).